Jill Banner

 Jill Banner (born Mary Kathryn Molumby; November 8, 1946 – August 7, 1982) was an American film actress.
 She played Virginia, the "spider baby" in the 1967 cult horror-comedy film Spider Baby.
 She also had roles as James Coburn's flower child friend in The President's Analyst (1967), and appearances in Jack Webb's television series, Dragnet.

 Early life

 Banner was born in Bremerton, Washington.
-After her father's death in 1949, she and her mother lived in South Dakota and Iowa, near relatives, finally ending up in Glendale, California.
+After her father's death in 1949 and her baby brother Edward given up for adoption, she and her mother lived in South Dakota and Iowa, near relatives, finally ending up in Glendale, California.
 She studied at the Hollywood Professional School, a K-12 school for working professional children run by Maurice and Bertha Mann, where classes typically ran from 8:45 AM to 12:45 PM, allowing the students the afternoon off to pursue various jobs or performing careers.
 The school assemblies, called "Aud.
 Calls", were early showcases for the talents of students aspiring to be dancers, singers, and actors.
 She graduated in 1964.